Comic

 No hay anuncios

 How did Paco Roca's journey as a comic book artist begin?
-If you were to tell the story of how an electrician's son became the most important Spanish author of his generation, what would be the first scene?
+If I were to tell the story of how an electrician's son became the most important Spanish author of his generation, what would be the first scene?

-— The first one would be me, at 10 years old, drawing in my room after seeing Star WarsA few years ago I had a bad experience
+— The first one would be me, at 10 years old, drawing in my room after seeing Star WarsIt's curious that from a young age he used comics to fix his memory.

 Cargando